 5. SATIN GLASS

 One of our most popular privacy glasses, satin glass is clean and pearlescent yet holds one of the highest and most evenly dispersed opacities of all glass types.
-It’s created by combining a clear glass sheet with hydrofluoric acid.
+It’s created by combining a clear glass sheet with hydrofluoric acid, creating the opaque window film you see.
 Satin’s high opacity lends itself well to obscuring shapes and images behind any partitions or panes, yet it won’t sacrifice its elegant appearance.

 This glass comes with a matte rather than a glossy sheen and can be printed in various thicknesses.
 Due to its matte finish, it looks silky and smooth.
 The thicker the satin glass base film, the more obscured images and light will be.
 Check out some of the top uses of satin glass: